 Site reconnaissance activities are conducted in-house and through physical site visits.
 In-house activities include preparation and review of site maps and aerial photographs.
 Physical site visits include verification of accessibility, safety considerations, equipment needed to properly sample the site, and property owner consultations, if required.
-All information will be recorded on the IDEM Site Reconnaissance Form and entered into the AIMS II database.
+All information will be recorded on the IDEM Site Reconnaissance Form (Attachment 2) and entered into the AIMS II database.
 Precise coordinates for each site will be determined during the physical site visits or at the beginning of the sampling phase of this project, using a Trimble Juno TM SB Global Positioning System or a Trimble Juno 3D GPS, both of which have an accuracy of two to five meters (IDEM 2015).
 These coordinates will be entered into the AIMS II database.

-Table 1 Sampling Locations for Watershed Characterization of Lower East Fork White River provides a list of the selected sampling sites with the stream name, AIMS Site Number, County Name, and the latitude and longitude of each site.
-The map at Lower East Fork White River Water Characterization Monitoring Sampling Area Figure 1, paired with that table, provides a good overview of the various sampling site locations.
+"Sampling Locations for Watershed Characterization of Laughery Creek" (Table 1) provides a list of the selected sampling sites with the stream name, AUID, AIMS Site Number, County Name, and the latitude and longitude of each site.
+Figure 1, titled "Laughery Creek Watershed Characterization Sampling Area," gives a spatial overview of the site locations for this project.